The LoconetOverTcp protocol

 Messages from server to client

-1. VERSION
+VERSION <info>

 Parameter Arbitrary sequence of ASCII characters that identify the server and its version